tiahia/das-design-system/app/views/components/employer-header/README.md

-Use the favourites link component to give users access to their saved favourites.
+Use the employer header to...

 {{ dsExample({
-  name: 'favourites-link',
+  name: 'employer-header',
   example: 'default',
+  height: 250
+}) }}

+{{ dsExample({
+  name: 'employer-header',
+  example: 'with-favourites-link',
-  height: 125
+  height: 280
 }) }}

 ## When to use this component